-Sri Lankan-style egg hoppers – thin pancakes made from fermented rice flour, cooked over a kind of upturned wok to create a bowl shape – hit the UK eating out scene last summer.
-By autumn a restaurant dedicated to them opened (the very appropriately-named Hoppers) and we’ve been trying our hand at making our own since.
+Sri Lankan-style egg hoppers – thin pancakes made from fermented rice flour, cooked over a kind of upturned wok to create a bowl shape – have made waves on the UK eating out scene (check out the very appropriately-named Hoppers) and we’ve been trying our hand at making our own since.
 Food writer Rosie Birkett has created a recipe for us using a standard household wok.
 She swirls the hopper batter up the sides of the wok, then cracks an egg in the middle, as per the Asian tradition.
-In Sri Lanka, the hoppers are usually served at breakfast but Rosie’s recipe comes with fried chicken, making it worthy of a sharing supper for pals.

 Taiwanese-influenced restaurant Bao London might be best known for its fluffy steamed buns and long queues, but another thing it's famed for is its blood pudding topped with a shiny whole egg yolk.
 But golden yolks aren’t just made for dipping – they also add a silky richness to dishes.
 No better way is this demonstrated than in a traditional, vibrant yellow saffron risotto.
 The egg yolk is stirred in right at the end, a technique that can be applied to other Italian dishes.
 Spaghetti carbonara, for instance, can be made without egg whites, using yolk only to give it an extra luxe finish.